atanner27/BackgroundSwitcher/README.md

 BackgroundSwitcher
 ==================

-Working to build a tool to pull images from Reddit and set as background
+This is a tool that allows you to pick your favorite subreddits and pull new desktop images that are automatically set.

+Currently nearly completion for Mac OSX